SAP-samples/cloud-sdk-ios-specs/README.md

 For additional details on using cocoapods, see [the guides](https://guides.cocoapods.org/using/pod-install-vs-update.html).

-* Quoting the SAP support site, “you can download the SAP products that are associated with your S-user ID.
-While every visitor can browse the list of software products without any special permissions, downloading files requires the Software Download authorization; to request it, contact a user administrator in your company.”
-This restriction also applies to the cloud shipment channel.

 # Limitations

 **This service is not available for Trial versions of the SDK.**